Lycée Français de Madrid: Operations

 As of 2009 there were 290 teachers and 100 other employees.
 The French government provides salaries for the teachers.

 As of 2009 base tuition was 800 euros per student along with course fees which ranged from 3,700 euros to 4,200 euros per student.

 Campuses

 The Conde de Orgaz campus was designed by Spanish architect Alfredo Rodriguez Orgaz and two French architects, Pierre Sonrel and Jean Duthilleul.
 The Conde de Orgaz campus has five libraries, a theatre, athletic facilities, and computer rooms.

 Student body

 As of 2009 about half of the school's 3,945 students were Spanish and about half came from France and other Francophone countries.

 In 2012 the Conde de Orgaz campus had 3,500 students.

 As of 2009 the alumni association has over 500 members.

 Athletics

 The LFM rugby team was established in 1968 by the efforts of Luis Abad "Luison".
 As of 2012 it was the most common sport among Conde de Orgaz campus students due to rugby's role in the French school curriculum.
-This same School also has a record of football wins with its non-professional team: Liceo Sport.
-The star players in the 2015-2016 season being Anacleto Cortezón, Gaël de Puertas, Elcom Emocos, Manuel Bonaparte, Avolo Franco and the top league scorer Velja Tebiola.